tytydraco/yessleep/out/The_Roadkill_Incident_Part_2.md

 Kevin’s screams were shrill, bloodcurdling.
 He was being brutally mauled by the thing.
 It picked him up, shaking him like a dog toy, then dropping him and repeating.
 His flesh was torn and flung all over the place.
 Amidst his screams, he shouted things that saddened me deeply.

 “MOMMY!
 NO MOMMY NO I LOVE YOU!”
 Kevin’s cries echoed through the room as the creature continued to maul him.
-After a minute or so, he was dead, his body flopping to the floor like a ragdoll, blood pooling.
+After a minute or so, he was dead, his body flopping to the floor like a rag doll, blood pooling.
 The creature then turned its attention to me, giving me that same, godforsaken smile it gave me earlier.

 I turned and ran for my shotgun.
 Just as I grabbed it and turned around the thing was right behind me.
 I fired, the blast sending it reeling, but it was still alive.
 Struggling to get up, I realized I had no more shots on me.
 I dropped the gun and reached for the crowbar.
 The abomination rose to its feet glaring at me with a malevolent intensity.
 It began to step towards me slowly, growling, its teeth vibrating ominously.